-Follow-up/monitoring is the mechanism used by the support coordinator to assure the appropriateness of the POC and should be completed monthly, quarterly, and annually following the guidelines and using the Support Coordination Contact Documentation form.
+Follow-up/monitoring is the mechanism used by the support coordinator to assure the appropriateness of the POC.
 Through follow-up/monitoring activity, the support coordinator not only determines the effectiveness of the POC in meeting the beneficiary's needs, but identifies when changes in the beneficiary's status necessitate a revision in the POC.

 The purpose of the follow-up/monitoring contacts is to determine: